 6. Booming Professional Services Industry

 A thriving professional services industry is central to the success of an offshore financial center.
 Foreign investors rely on professionals like accountants, lawyers, auditors and company to set up and manage their offshore entities.
-In Anguilla, there is solid network of companies that provide professional services, meaning prospective investors have access to a large pool of company registration and management experts.
+In Anguilla, there is a solid network of companies that provide professional services, meaning prospective investors have access to a large pool of company registration and management experts.

 7. Investor Privacy